jima-cs/T3Set/README.md

 ```

 ⚠️ **Ethics Statement**:
-- All participants provided informed consent for open-source usage
+- All participants provided informed consent for open-source usage.
-- Experimental procedures approved by the laboratory ethics review committee
+- Experimental procedures approved by the laboratory ethics review committee.

 ## 💻  Model and Scripts